Ashokkumar-Raja/Salary-Slip/README.md

 # Salary-Slip

-Implemented a salary slip calculator that takes gross salary from user, applies deductions for Income Tax (IT), Employment Insurance (EI) and Canada Pension Plan (CPP) in percentages.
+Implemented a salary slip calculator, enabling users to input various financial components including gross salary, bonuses, allowances, and additional details.
+Applies deductions for Income Tax (IT), Employment Insurance (EI), Canada Pension Plan (CPP) and adds Bonus, Allowance.

-Adds Bonus and Allowance in Dollars from users.
+Applied elegant algorithms to accurately compute deductions based on specific conditions such as gender-based tax adjustments and dependant-related deductions.
 Applies deduction of 1 % IT for females.
 Applies conditions on dependants as:
 2 dependants no deductions in IT,